 At graduation, students will be able to:

-- Achieve the proficiency of Level I Certificate (TORFL, Russian Ministry of Education) or “Advanced” (ACTFL) by standardized testing in speaking, writing, listening, reading, and grammar according to the proficiency measurements established by of TORFL and ACTFL.
+- Achieve the proficiency of Level I Certificate (TORFL, Russian Ministry of Education), or "Advanced" (ACTFL) by standardized testing in speaking, writing, listening, reading, and grammar according to the proficiency measurements established by TORFL and ACTFL.

 - Demonstrate, through written and oral discourse, an understanding of Russian literary and other original texts using knowledge of the language that is both linguistic and cultural and at TORFL Level I or ACTFL "Advanced" proficiency.

-- Question, by engaging in oral and written discourse, how the larger context shapes individual expression in the past and present by reading critical/scholarly texts actively (e.g. question, disagree, debate, integrate with prior knowledge).
+- Question, by engaging in oral and written discourse, how the larger context shapes individual expression in the past and present by actively reading critical/scholarly texts (e.g. question, disagree, debate, or integrate with prior knowledge).